-Gina M. Ameci aggressively represents client interests, providing legal and practical guidance and advice to assist executives, managers, and business and human resources professionals to make decisions addressing day-to-day human resources issues.
+Gina M. Ameci aggressively represents client interests, providing legal and practical guidance and advice to assist executives, managers and business and human resources professionals to make decisions addressing day-to-day human resources issues.
 The emphasis is on risk management to prevent or avoid potential problems and minimize legal fees.

 Gina is a member of the Labor and Employment Law Section of Buchanan Ingersoll & Rooney and a member of the firm's Board of Directors.

+Because Gina has been a litigator, as well as an in-house counselor, she is able to provide unique skills in the representation of clients and help clients prepare for litigation if that result cannot be avoided.
 Her comprehensive representation of clients combines employment-related advice with the defense and enforcement of client interests through arbitration, mediation and litigation, with a focused goal toward minimizing legal costs.

 Some of Gina's recent representations include: